A. David doesn’t kill Saul when he has the opportunity.

 a.
 Why do you listen to the words of men: David showed great kindness and tact to Saul.
 David knew very well that Saul’s fear of David came from Saul himself and not from anyone else.
 But David put the blame on nameless others so that it was easier for Saul to say, “They were wrong” instead of “I was wrong.”
 Even in confrontation, David covers Saul’s sin.

 i.
-"He prudently and modestly translates the fault from Saul to his followers and evil counselors."
+“He prudently and modestly translates the fault from Saul to his followers and evil counsellors.”
 (Poole)

 ii.
 Some might have said, “David, lay it on the line!
 Tell it like it is!” and David will, to some extent.
 But even as he does he will show mercy and kindness to Saul.
 David will fulfill Proverbs 10:12: Love covers all sins, and 1 Peter 4:8: Love will cover a multitude of sins.